laothomas01/MoonLanderProject/README.md

 # CS134 MoonLanderProject
 # About:
-  This is a moon lander game designed in my game design course at San Jose State University and programmed in C++ using OpenGL's Openframeworks.
+  This is a moon lander project designed in my Computer Game Design and Programming course at San Jose State University.
+It is programmed in C++ using OpenGL's Openframeworks.

   The goal of the game is to land your vehicle within the blue circle without running out of fuel or crashing.
 # Features
 * implementation of basic physics
 * particle shaders